 - Witch Mark - If this attack hits an enemy model during this model's activation, until the end of that activation this model can target and automatically hit that enemy model with spells, ignoring RNG and LOS.

 - Bow Blade - 0.5" reach, P+S 7 melee weapon.

 |If target model is hit, the d3 nearest models within 5" of it suffer a POW 10 damage roll.
 These additional rolls are not considered to have been caused by an attack.
 Damage rolls are simultaneous.

 |Target model/unit suffers -3 ARM and the spellcaster gains +1 ARM.|

 |If target enemy model/unit advances during its activation, one model in the caster's battlegroup & control range can immediately make a full advance.|

 Feat - Field of Slaughter

-For one turn, friendly Legion models gain an additional die on attack rolls.
+While in Lylyth's control range, friendly Legion models gain an additional die on attack rolls this turn.

 Thoughts on Lylyth1

 Lylyth1 and her army is a laser targeted missile.
 Parasite makes even the wimpiest of attacks very threatening, while her feat can make just about any attack land successfully.
 Pursuit can help a key model get into position, or even stay safe from engagement.
 Her bow attacks allow flexibility in strategy - she can disrupt the fury management of an opposing Hordes player, make her own battlegroup more efficient, and most importantly, it allows her to apply her focused but powerful offensive spells with little risk of retaliation and with high accuracy despite her poor FURY stat.
 While each individual shot of her bow is not as mechanically potent as before, she can still emulate the full effects of her past self thanks to increased ROF, or even double down on the same effect on more than one model at a time.